nicky-aigc/AI-Python-For-Beginners-with-GLM4/README.md

 ## Goal
 - All the materials are built on deeplearning.ai's AI Python for Beginners series.
 - The only goal is to make it easier for the learners for whom OpenAI API is not an option.
-- Use the free GLM4 Flash API to run the [AI Python for Beginners series tutorial](https://learn.deeplearning.ai/courses/ai-python-for-beginners).
+- Use the free GLM4 Flash API to run the [AI Python for Beginners series tutorial](https://learn.deeplearning.ai/courses/ai-python-for-beginners) locally.

 ## Prerequisites
 - You need to have an `.env` file in the same directory as the tutorial notebook.